Between the seventies and nineties Myron Krueger,

 virtual worlds unmodified until he activates further grey sensors.
 25

-sensors offer the observers to coordinate scaling, proportion and rotation.
+sensors offer to the observers possibilities to coordinate scaling, proportion

-Further three sensors allow to control twirl, twist and wave functions.
+and rotation.
+Further three sensors allow to control twirl, twist and

 Observers can use the floor sensors to influence

 the virtual worlds in different ways.
 Especially the "gas world"

 has a highly developed life of its own and is a specific variant of "artificial

 life" in Evolutionary Art (see chap.
 IV.3.1-IV.3.2).
 Weibel designates

 the "variability" of self-unfolding virtual worlds as "viability".